analytiq-hub/sigagent.github.io/physics/gareth_tribello_mathnet_statistical_mechanics.md

 * Compared to the previous model, we add interactions between neighboring particles in the lattice
 * The Hamiltonian for the simple closed 1-d Ising model is $$H = - J \sum_{i=1}^N s_i s_{i+1} - H \sum_{i=1}^N s_i$$ where $$s_{N+1} = s_1$$
+  * This is the Hamiltonian for the 1D closed Ising model
 * Used to describe interactions of particles sitting on a ring and having spin up, spin down states
 * Rewrite the Hamiltonian as